adenugbamichael/finance-app/README.md

 - Having the model schema setup
 - Create database Url for connection
 - Fetch kpis, products and transactions from the backend
-- Complete the user interface
+- Sync backend data with UI